inngest/inngest/docs/SDK_SPEC.md

 - **Inngest Server**
 Inngest provides both a hosted Cloud (production) service and a Dev Server which allows local development of Inngest Functions.
 We refer to both as an Inngest Server.
 This concept is explored more in Kinds of Inngest Server [[4.2](#42-kinds-of-inngest-server)].
 - **Developer**
-The user the SDK, using its APIs and interfaces to use Inngest’s platform.
+The user of the SDK, using its APIs and interfaces to use Inngest’s platform.
 - **App**
 A collection of Functions.
 - **Sync**